Buyer’s Agent: How Do I Find A Good One?

 How To Find A Buyer’s Agent

-Given their expertise, there’s no question buyers should work with a buyer’s agent.
+There’s no question buyers should work with a buyer’s agent given their expertise.
 However, you may wonder how to find a buyer’s agent who’s right for you.
 Some agents work exclusively with buyers, but most don’t.
-So how do you decide who will represent you best?
+Follow these steps to decide who’ll represent you best.

-Ideally, your agent has experience finding homes in your desired location and price range, and they make you feel comfortable.
-To help you find your perfect buyer’s agent, you should ask potential real estate agents the following questions:
+Ideally, your agent should have experience finding homes in your desired location and price range, and they should make you feel comfortable.
+You can ensure your agent meets both of these criteria by asking questions.
+To help find your perfect buyer’s agent, consider the following questions for your agent:

 • How long have you been working in the industry?